Trump’s defence chief slams ex-president’s ‘illegal and dangerous’ documents trove

-Trump’s defence secretary says his hoarding of secrets was ‘unauthorised, illegal and dangerous’
+Trump’s defence secretary Mark Esper says his hoarding of secrets was ‘unauthorised, illegal and dangerous’

 Mark Esper is latest high-level Trump admin official to affirm gravity of ex-president’s charges